-Cash and cash equivalents includes balances with banks and funds held in an investment savings account.
+Cash and cash equivalents include balances with banks, funds held in an investment savings account, and guaranteed investment certificates with a maturity date of three months or less.

 Capital assets

 Purchased capital assets are recorded at cost.
 Contributed capital assets are recorded at fair value at the date of contribution plus all costs directly attributable to the acquisition.